nus-cs1010/2425-s1/docs/about.md

 -   Students may use AI tools to assist them complete their formative assessments (quizzes, past-year papers, problem sets, and programming exercises).
 The use of AI tools, however, should be moderated and used to help students achieve the learning outcomes of CS1010.
 It is pointless to use AI tools to generate answers to formative assessments.
 -   Students should familiarise themselves with the NUS policy [on the use of AI tools](https://libguides.nus.edu.sg/new2nus/acadintegrity#s-lib-ctab-22144949-4) and [the guidelines for using AI tools for academic work](https://libguides.nus.edu.sg/new2nus/acadintegrity#s-lib-ctab-22144949-5)

-### Discussion and Plagiarism

--   We encourage discussions among students for programming exercises, but each student should be responsible for writing his/her code and should give credit to others when appropriate.
--   NUS and the School of Computing have a high standard of academic honesty and take any violation seriously.
-In the context of computing modules, source code plagiarism -- copying code from another source and attributing it as one's code -- is a serious violation.
-Please read the page Preventing Plagiarism from the school's website to familiarize yourself with the policy.
--   CS1010 adopts a "no mercy" policy when it comes to disciplinary action on plagiarism.
-Both parties, the student who copied, and the student who allowed others to copy, will be penalized equally.
--   Considering that the programming exercises are meant to be formative and contribute very little to the grade of CS1010, there is no point in plagiarising when solving programming exercises.
-Doing so would not help students learn and prepare them for the practical exams.
+### Collaboration on Programming Exercises

+- As a key component to train students in problem-solving and programming skills, the programming exercises are best solved with an individual effort.
+- Students are, however, free to collaborate and learn from each other.
+If the exercises are solved with the help of others, students should give credit to those who helped them (in comments of the code) as good professional etiquette.
+- Copy-pasting from collaborators (or other online sources) when solving programming exercises would not help students learn.
 Our experience indicates that students whose exercise submissions exhibit high similarity with other students tend to perform poorly in practical exams.
+- A good rule-of-thumb to follow is the Gilligan Island's Rule: After discussing with others, engage in 30 minutes of mind-numbing activities, before working again on an exercise question without referring to any notes of the discussion.
+This approach ensures that the student is able to reconstruct the solution based on what he/she has understood through the discussion.

 ### Late/Missed Submission Policy